 What is Revision?

-It’s not uncommon for women who have chosen to go flat after mastectomy to feel dissatisfied with their cosmetic result, even when their surgeon did their best to produce a flat contour.
-The appearance of a patient’s chest contour (shape) after mastectomy exists on a spectrum – all the way from nearly perfectly flat, to relatively minor imperfections, to egregiously bad results that rise to the level of flat denial.
-Several factors contribute to the appearance of the contour, including:
+About one in four women going flat ends up with an initial surgical result that they are unhappy with.
+The appearance of the chest contour after mastectomy exists on a spectrum – all the way from nearly perfectly smooth and flat, to good with minor imperfections, to egregiously poor results that rise to the level of flat denial.

 Live With It, or Get It “Fixed”?

 You can take your time to make your decision.
 Revision surgery can be performed months or years after your original mastectomy.
-Especially if you had your mastectomy recently and are facing radiation, most surgeons will advise waiting at least a year to have any revision surgery.
+Especially if you had your mastectomy recently and are facing radiation, most surgeons will advise waiting at least six months to a year to have any revision surgery.
 In the meantime, there is a lot you can do to prepare.
-Seek out resources and information from organizations like Flat Closure NOW.
-Find and interview surgeons.
-Speak with other women in the flat community about their experiences.
+Find and interview surgeons about your options, and speak with other women in the flat community about their experiences.
 Take the time to make the decision that is right for YOU.

 Risks and Benefits